Pretty Ricky: 2004–2005: Bluestars

-2006–2009: Late Night Special and Pleasure P's departure
+2006–2011: Late Night Special, Pleasure P's departure and disbandment

 On November 9, 2006, Pretty Ricky released the first single off their second album, Late Night Special, titled "On the Hotline".
-It peaked on the Billboard Hot 100 at #97 and was certified platinum by the RIAA.
+It peaked on the Billboard Hot 100 at No. 97 and was certified platinum by the RIAA.
 In January 2007, Late Night Special topped the Billboard 200 album charts with over 132,000 copies sold in the first week.
-The second single from the album, "Push It Baby", featured Sean Paul but failed to crack the Hot 100, reaching only #109.
+The second single from the album, "Push It Baby", featured Sean Paul but failed to crack the Hot 100, reaching only No. 109.
 Pleasure P later left the group after, and was replaced by Carl "Mowet" Lovett and soon after Christopher "4Play" Myers in 2007.

 In 2008, Pretty Ricky began work on a new album, Eighties Babies, with an intended release date of October 14, 2008, but the album was shelved due to leaking and creative differences.
 4Play quit the group in 2009 and was replaced by Emanuel "Lingerie" DeAnda.
 Pretty Ricky then split from Atlantic and signed with independent Atlanta label Big Cat Records, who released their official third album, Pretty Ricky, in November 2009.
 It charted for only one week on the Billboard 200, at #97.

-2010–present

 In 2010, Pretty Ricky released the singles "Personal Freak" and "Cookie Cutter", neither of which charted.
 On August 10, 2010, they released an extended play titled Topless.
 In December 2010, the group announced their fourth album, Bluestars 2, was in the works, but the album was never produced.
 On August 12, 2011, Pretty Ricky released a mixtape titled Sex Music Vol. 1: Streets N The Sheets.

+2015–present: Reformation, Love & Hip Hop Miami, and continuation as a trio

 After a three-year hiatus, Pretty Ricky released the non-charting single "Puddles" on February 16, 2015.
-This marked the return of Pleasure P.
+Returning members included Pleasure P, Spectacular, Baby Blue, and Slick'em.

+In 2018, Pleasure P, Spectacular, and Baby Blue started appearing on VH1's reality series Love & Hip Hop Miami, and remained until the show's second season.
 In 2019, Pretty Ricky joined The Millennium Tour along with B2K, Mario, Chingy, Ying Yang Twins, Lloyd, and Bobby Valentino.
 On February 21, 2020, Pretty Ricky returned with a new single titled "Body", which is set to appear on the group's reunion album.

+In 2022, Baby Blue pleaded guilty to participating in a scheme to file at least 79 fraudulent loan applications seeking more than $24 million in forgivable PPP loans.
+Baby Blue used the loan proceeds to make "luxury purchases", including a Ferrari for $96,000.

+In May 2025, Spectacular announced the group would continue as a trio without Slick'em's involvement due to his refusal to seek help at a rehabilitation treatment center for his addiction issues.